Metaswitch/clearwater-readthedocs/Troubleshooting-and-Recovery.md

 ## Ralf

-_In the "CounterStrike" release, an early version of Ralf was included for integration with orchestration platforms and so users could get started with spinning up Ralf nodes.
-This version will not attempt to connect to a CDF or to generate any billing records.
-The functional changes required in Sprout and Bono to actually trigger billing records to be produced will arrive in the next release._

 Ralf logs to `/var/log/ralf/ralf*.txt`.
 By default, it is set to log level 2, which only includes errors and very high-level events.
 To enable more detailed trace, change the log level to 5 by writing `log_level=5` to `/etc/clearwater/user_settings` (creating it if it doesn't exist already), and then restarting ralf.

 If you see Ralf dying/restarting with no apparent cause in `/var/log/ralf/ralf*.txt`, check `/var/log/monit.log` and `/var/log/syslog` around that time - these can sometimes give clues as to the cause.